Bapatla & Krishna–Guntur

 The historic core of Andhra Pradesh's rice cultivation.
 Direct mill relationships here give us first-call access to fresh harvest stocks, especially during kharif (October–January) and rabi (April–June) seasons.

-Pavana Global was founded to convert that lifelong proximity into a structural advantage for international buyers.
-By sourcing directly from the milling clusters around Bapatla, Miryalaguda, and Nellore — and routing through three export ports (Kakinada, Krishnapatnam, and Chennai) — we keep the supply chain short, the documentation clean, and the pricing competitive at FOB.
+Pavana Global is how I'm turning that local knowledge into a sourcing business that works for international buyers.
+We procure directly from milling clusters around Bapatla, Miryalaguda, Guntur, and Kadapa, and ship out of three ports: Kakinada, Krishnapatnam, and Chennai.
+The supply chain stays short, the documentation stays clean, and the FOB pricing stays competitive.

 Andhra Pradesh produces over 12 million tonnes of rice annually.
 Within the state, a tight cluster around Bapatla, Krishna, and Guntur districts produces the IR64 and BPT varieties we export.
 Below is the actual procurement-to-port path of a typical Pavana Global shipment.